XCrimsona/mindcanvas/README.md

 The default api route will be configured as local

-JWT server token security is set to 1 hour expiry
 PORT 5000 | backend

 Check cors in server.js file for the frontend port details